ahmar46/Filterable_List/README.md

-### This is a small practice project that filter any list you g
+### This is a small practice project that filter any list you

 ### Technologies Used: HTML & Javascript.